SECNAV Names Future Navajo-Class Towing, Salvage, and Rescue Ship Solomon Atkinson

 Navajo-class ships will provide ocean-going tug, salvage, and rescue capabilities to support Fleet operations.
 The current capabilities are provided by Powhatan-class T-ATF Fleet Tugs and Safeguard-class T-ARS Rescue and Salvage vessels, which began reaching the end of their expected service lives in 2020.
 Navajo-class ships will be capable of towing U.S. Navy ships and will have 6,000 square feet of deck space for embarked systems.

-More information on our towing, salvage, and rescue ship programs can be found here.
+More information on our towing, salvage, and rescue ship programs can be found online: